Security, Reliability, Ease of Use and no hub? Check out what the newest IoT protocol on the market brings to the table.

 You don’t always need WiFi in your router.
-Maybe you want more control at your network gateway, or you want to segment your internal network for security.
-Here’s a look at the top options for small wired routers.
+Whether you want control, security, or performance, here are the top options for small wired routers.

 Ubiquitous WiFi access in our homes means less and less reliance on wired connectivity.
 It's imperative that we keep uninvited guests off our network while we're beaming it into the air.
 What is really needed to be secure, without being burdensome?

 Adding Z-Wave to your smart home can provide greater flexibility and reliability, but which controller is right for you?

 While smart homes have actually been around for quite some time, the advent of digital assistants and smart speakers has brought them much more into the mainstream, at least as a concept.
 But is turning something on with a voice command really smarter than using a finger?

 Do you have Nanoleaf Essentials accessories in HomeKit?
 Do you have more than one HomePod Mini?
 Are things not going well?
 This procedure should fix things, at least for a while.

 The new unified smart home integration standard known as Matter promises to revolutionize the world of connected devices.
 See what it’s all about, and why it’s important.